 How can we parent with love in conflict?
 What can we do to stop our kids from hating, kicking, screaming, fighting, biting, and all those other behaviors that we find ourselves screaming:

 “Stop, no, don’t do that.
 Don’t hit your brother, don’t kick the dog, don’t fight”

 What I’ve found that works for me as a parent is to focus completely on what I do want my child to do.

 This sounds easy, and really is simple, unless you’re in the habit of saying what not to do, in which case, it takes a bit of mental work on our part as the parent to translate and figure out exactly what we do want our child to do, instead of what we do not want them to do.

 The more difficult this is the more of a reflection of our internal state, I find when I focus on what I want, for example, I want subscriptions on this video, I want you to follow me on Facebook, I want you to love and enjoy the videos, I keep putting out every day, that’s what I want.

-I want you to be an amazing loving parent I want when I see you out to have your kids behaving well, and you look good, and all of us feel good.
+I want you to be the amazing, loving parent I want when I see you out to have your kids behaving well and you look good and all of us feel good.